metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

     json2json.pl -i "with-unicode.json" -o "unicode-escaped.json" --escape-unicode
     # etc.

+    # only for *2dump: perl2dump, json2dump, yaml2dump
+    # and if no escape-unicode is required (i.e.
+    # setting 'dont-bloody-escape-unicode' => 1 permanently)
+    # and if efficiency is important,
+    # meaning that perl2dump is run in a loop thousand of times,
+    # then import the module like this:
+    use Data::Roundtrip qw/:all no-unicode-escape-permanently/;
+    # or like this
+    use Data::Roundtrip qw/:all unicode-escape-permanently/;

+    # then perl2dump() is more efficient but unicode characters
+    # will be permanently not-escaped (1st case) or escaped (2nd case).

 # EXPORT

 By default no symbols are exported.
 However, the following export tags are available (:all will export all of them):